Cruise safety guide: how to have a smoother cruise vacation

 “It’s always best to travel with medications in their original containers, have enough for your trip plus a few extra days in case of delays, and take a letter from your doctor and the medication prescriptions.
 With commonly abused and trafficked medications like opiates, it’s smart to carry no more than a 30-day supply.
 Always keep your medication in a safe place to prevent it from getting lost or stolen.”

-Dr. Joel Lockwood MD, FRCPC, Regional Chief Medical Officer at World Travel Protection, our 24/7 assistance provider
+Dr. Joel Lockwood MD, FRCPC, Regional Chief Medical Officer at Zurich Travel Assist, our 24/7 assistance provider

 How can I avoid seasickness while on a cruise?